Welcome new grad students!

 What are graduate certificates, and how can they add value to your graduate degree?
 In this virtual session, faculty and staff representing several graduate certificate programs (and their equivalent doctoral minors) discuss the multiple benefits that these programs provide to graduate students across campus—including fulfilling breadth requirements, expanding interdisciplinary knowledge, mastering new skills, creating community and networking opportunities, and building cultural competence.
 Attendees will also have the opportunity to speak with each certificate representative in smaller groups.

-2021 session - Time Management for Graduate Students
+Tuesday, August 26 - Time Management for Graduate Students

 In this interactive workshop, you will learn tips and techniques for staying on track and managing your time.
 We’ll cover goal-setting, minimizing distractions and staying focused, and overcoming some of the most common challenges to staying on task.
 Participants will leave with strategies that they can apply immediately.
 The strategies we’ll cover are appropriate for students in any discipline.

-2021 session - Cool Tools: Apps and More to Increase Productivity
+Tuesday, August 26 - Cool Tools: Apps and More to Increase Productivity

 Anytime - Successful Online Learning